nirlanka/SharkHunt/README.md

 Currently, this is being developed under academic-project restrictions; but in a month, the codebase and the ideas will be open to the general public. :-)

-Founders: Nirmal Lankathilaka, Narmadaa Baalasooriya, Madusha Jayawardhana.
+Founders: _Nirmal Lankathilaka, Narmadaa Baalasooriya, Madusha Jayawardhana_.